Ovotesticular syndrome: Karyotypes

 In ovotesticular syndrome, XX is the most common (55-80% of cases); most individuals with this form are SRY negative.

 Next most common are XX/XY (20-30% of cases) and XY (5-15% of cases), with the remainder being a variety of other chromosomal anomalies and mosaicisms.

 Some degree of mosaicism is present in about 25%.
 Encountered karyotypes include 46XX/46XY, or 46XX/47XXY or XX & XY with SRY mutations, mixed chromosomal anomalies or hormone deficiency/excess disorders, 47XXY.
 Less than 1% have XX/XY chimerism.

 Prevalence

-True hermaphroditism represents 5% of all sex disorder differentiations.
+Ovotesticular syndrome represents 5% of all sex disorder differentiations.

 The exact number of confirmed cases is uncertain, but by 1991 approximately 500 cases had been confirmed.

 It has also been estimated that more than 525 have been documented.
+While it can appear anywhere in the world, and be reported or unreported, the greatest amounts reported of ovotesticular syndrome is from Africa and Europe.

 Fertility

 The gonad most likely to function is the ovary.
 The ovotestes show evidence of ovulation in 50% of cases.
 Spermatogenesis has only been observed in solitary testes and not in the testicular portions of ovotestes.
 According to a 1994 study, spermatogenesis has only been proven in two cases.
-One of the two cases, having XX,46/XY,46 mixture had fathered a child.

-It has been estimated that 80% of cases could be fertile as females with the right surgeries.
+In one of the two cases, a phenotypically male individual with XX,46/XY,46 mixture had fathered a child.
+It has been estimated that 80% of cases could be fertile as females with surgery.

 Documented cases of fertility

-There are extremely rare cases of fertility in "truly hermaphroditic" humans.
+There are extremely rare cases of fertility in humans with ovotesticular syndrome.

-In 1994 a study on 283 cases found 21 pregnancies from 10 true hermaphrodites, while one allegedly fathered a child.
+In 1994, a study on 283 cases found 21 pregnancies from 10 individuals with ovotesticular syndrome, while one allegedly fathered a child.

-As of 2010, there have been at least 11 reported cases of fertility in true hermaphrodite humans in the scientific literature, with one case of a person with XY-predominant (96%) mosaic giving birth.
+As of 2010, there have been at least 11 reported cases of fertility in humans with ovotesticular syndrome in the scientific literature, with one case of a person with XY-predominant (96%) mosaic giving birth.
 All known offspring have been male.
 There has been at least one case of an individual being fertile as a male.

 There is a hypothetical scenario, in which it could be possible for a human to self-fertilize.
 If a human chimera is formed from a male and female zygote fusing into a single embryo, giving an individual functional gonadal tissue of both types, such self-fertilization is feasible.
-Indeed, it is known to occur in non-human species where hermaphroditic animals are common.
-However, no such case of functional self-fertilization or true bisexuality has been documented in humans.
+Indeed, it is known to occur in non-human species where hermaphroditic animals are common and has been observed in a rabbit.
+However, no such case of functional self-fertilization or "true bi-sexuality" has been documented in humans.